 Young women 16-24 years old experience the highest rate of domestic violence and sexual assault nationwide.

 Day One's programs operate on an empowerment model that invests young people in maintaining safe relationships for themselves and their peers, and engages youth in designing projects to raise awareness in their communities.
-All direct services for youth are free and available in English and Spanish.
+All direct services for youth under the age of 24 are free and available in English and Spanish.

 For more information on our individual programs, please click on the links below.